- The average cost of a full denture is $1,800. Partial dentures cost about $1,500. Dentures are very likely to be covered by insurance.

 Denture relining

-A chairside relining will take place at a local dental lab and your denture will be ready during your visit.
+A chairside relining will take place at a local dental lab, and your denture will be ready during your visit.
 A laboratory relining usually takes about a day.
+Having your dentures relined in a laboratory can cost up to $900, whereas the price of a chairside relining usually does not exceed $500.

 There are also at-home solutions.
-A do-it-yourself denture reline kit is a lot cheaper but comes nowhere near the level of quality you can expect from a dentist or lab.
-The prices range from $10-$50.
+A do-it-yourself denture reline kit is a lot cheaper but does not have the quality you can expect from a dentist or laboratory.
+The prices for such a kit range from $10-$50.

 Does insurance cover dentures?